SJSUSpring21/Real-Time-Server-Defense/README.md

 Using a dataset of logs, we can create a model that predicts when a real server attack is happening.
 We can identify what factors are involved in suspicious sessions in a server log and building a classification model to predict an attack during a session.

 Approach:
+Using the columns like time and duration, source/destination IP address, network protocol, and packets used, we can build a classification model that will identify suspicious network usage and will be able to predict server anomalies.

 Persona:
 Enterprise companies that value their software and want to protect it in real-time.